-- Discussing important topics : Husbands and wives must be willing to talk to each other face–to–face, with the assistance of their divorce mediator.
-Though some divorce issues may be difficult to discuss, their mediator will help.
+- Discussing important topics: Husbands and wives must be willing to talk to each other face–to–face, with assistance from their divorce mediator.
+Some divorce issues may be hard to discuss, but their mediator will help.

-- Deciding terms of divorce : Spouses and parents make decisions for themselves and for their children.
-The divorce mediator does not make decisions for them.
+- Deciding terms of divorce: Spouses and parents decide the terms of their divorce together.
+Their divorce mediator does not make decisions for them.

 52 South Duke St, York PA 17401